eu-digital-identity-wallet/eudi-lib-jvm-presentation-exchange-kt/README.md

 The table bellow summarizes the set of optional features defined by [Presentation Exchange v2](https://identity.foundation/presentation-exchange/spec/v2.0.0/) which are supported by the library.
-Currently, no optional features are being supported.
+Currently, no optional features are being supported, except [retention](https://identity.foundation/presentation-exchange/spec/v2.0.0/#retention-feature)

 | Feature                      | Status |
 |------------------------------|--------|